 Josiah became king when he was eight years old.
 Unlike Ahab, the writer of 2nd Kings says Josiah “did what was right in the eyes of the Lord and walked in all the way of David his father, and he did not turn aside to the right or to the left.“

 When the “book of the law” was found in the Temple, having been lost to use in Judah for many years, it was brought to King Josiah and read to him.
-As he hears the words of God’s law he evidently is cut deeply by his own unrighteousness, despite being a faithful follower of God.
-2 Kings says,
+As he heard the words of God’s law he evidently was cut deeply by his own unrighteousness, despite being a faithful follower of God.

 When the king heard the words of the Book of the Law, he tore his clothes…